-For example, these acid reflux drugs have been associated with:
+Acid reflux drugs have been associated with:

 Chronic kidney disease.
 New research that followed 17,222 patients who used proton pump inhibitors showed that they had a significantly increased risk of developing chronic kidney disease when compared with individuals who did not use the drugs.
 Twice daily use posed a higher risk than once-daily use.

 Fractures.
 Numerous studies have shown that the use of proton pump inhibitors is associated with a greater risk of fractures and falling.
 For example, a 2016 study of 400 elderly women found that use of these drugs “may increase the risk of falls and fractures in older women.”
 The authors of an earlier meta-analysis reviewed more than 244,000 fracture cases and reported that the use of proton pump inhibitors could increase the risk of hip fracture and spine fracture, and that use of these drugs for less than one year or more than one year was associated with similar risk.

 Heart problems.
 There’s an increased risk of having a heart attack if you use proton pump inhibitors.
 One of the most recent studies to point out this danger was published in June 2015.
 The authors evaluated data from 2.9 million individuals and found that patients with GERD and who took proton pump inhibitors had a 1.16-fold increased risk of heart attack and a twofold increased risk of death from a cardiovascular condition.